djangopbx/djangopbx-docs/docs/commandline/sip_diagnostic_commands.rst

 problems at the SIP protocol level and also be used for just looking at the traffic going to and from your DjangoPBX instance.

-Commmad line parameters in [] are optional, parameters in <> are mandatory.
+Commmand line parameters in [] are optional, parameters in <> are mandatory.

-A **file ident** togehter with the current date an dtime helps to form part of the filename used to create a packet caputure or .pcap file.
+A **file ident** togehter with the current date and time helps to form part of the filename used to create a packet caputure or .pcap file.
 If you used "my_customer" as the **file ident** then the resulting .pcap file would be something like **202312271841-my_customer.pcap**